 Dist Management in Combination with Active Directory

-Re-sorting/Synchronization of Users without Lost of History
+Re-sorting/Synchronization of Users without Loss of History

 The workaround described in this chapter is based on the WinCC OA version 3.17 or higher.
 Therefore, the projects must be migrated to version 3.17 or higher!